MAESTRO: Multi-Agent Environment Shaping through Task and Reward Optimization: Results

-\paragraph{Reward Shaping (A2 vs.\ A7).} Introducing LLM-generated reward functions yields consistent gains under an identical curriculum schedule.
-The dramatically reduced variance of A7 supports the interpretation that learned reward functions act as structured priors, damping out high-variance exploration and stabilizing policy updates.
+\paragraph{Reward shaping (A2 vs.\ A7).} Introducing LLM-shaped reward and prior regularization under the same curriculum yields consistent gains and a large reduction in variance.
+This supports the view that reward templates act as structured priors, smoothing exploration and updates.

-\paragraph{Stability--Performance Trade-off (A7 vs.\ A8).} A7 and A8 illustrate a fundamental trade-off: A8 delivers higher peak performance but at the cost of instability, while A7 provides smaller but highly reliable improvements.
-For safety-critical or real-world deployment, the robustness of A7 is preferable.
+\paragraph{Stability–performance trade-off (A7 vs.\ A8).} A7 and A8 trace a classic trade-off: A8 is best for peak performance, A7 for risk-adjusted performance.
+For real deployments, A7’s reliability and lower CV are more attractive.